MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-data-structure.md

 - Additional relationships are needed,
 - Custom DAX queries are needed.

-It is strongly recommended to use Power BI composite data model on top of the data model published by Power Automate Process Mining and create all necessary modifications there ([learn more about creating Power BI composite data models](/power-bi/transform-model/desktop-composite-models)
+It is strongly recommended to use Power BI composite data model on top of the data model published by Power Automate Process Mining and create all necessary modifications there. ([learn more about creating Power BI composite data models](/power-bi/transform-model/desktop-composite-models))